nickstanley574/DePaulCSC241Interview/_slides_test/06-slide.md

 Here we have the stucutre of the `for` loop in the python syntax.

 The `<sequence>` must refer to an object that can be iterated over.
-We can use a `lists` for the sequence b/c a list is a iterable object.
+We can use a `lists` in the sequence postion b/c a list is a iterable object.

 When the for loop is executed  it assigns the values in the `<sequence>` to `<variable>` one by one.
-Any code in the `<indented code block>` will be executed every time the loop runs until the last time in the `<sequence>` is reached.
+Any code in the `<indented code block>` will be executed every time the loop runs until the last item in the `<sequence>` is reached.

 Flowchart review